thomaswilder/NEMO_activities/README.md

 - Includes modifications to `ldfdyn.F90` for the implmentation of the Leith schemes in NEMO.
 - Changes to `step.F90` for the inclusion of the Leith Schemes.
 - Additions to `oce.F90` for daily stretching calculations in QG Leith.
+- Modifications to `ldftrac.F90` for the implementation of Leith schemes as GM/Redi coefficients.
+Currently in the testing stage.
 - A `documentation.md` file that documents the progress.
-The Leith schemes are still very much in the testing stage and are prone to errors.
-The 2D Leith scheme appears to run well in both idealised and realistic NEMO setups.
-The QG Leith runs fine in an idealised setting, and may even work in a realistic configuration...
+The Leith schemes are still very much in the testing stage and may be prone to errors.
+Both schemes run well in idealised and realistic configurations without crashing.

 **ORCA025**<br/>
-The QG Leith scheme in `/QG_Leith` is currently being tested.
-Watch this space.

-The ORCA025 configuration we are testing the Leith schemes on is based on GOSI9p8.0 found [here](https://code.metoffice.gov.uk/trac/GO/wiki/GODocumentation/GO8.0/GO8Releases), and is the suite entitled `u-cn052(M)`.
-The `M` stands for Monsoon2, the Met Office's HPC.
+The Leith schemes are being tested in realistic forced ocean sea-ice configurations.

+Similarly to `/IDEAL`, we employ `pyCDFTOOLS` with minor modifications made.
+We hope to bring both versions together so they are cross compatible, and can be used with any configuration.

+More details to be added here in due course.